5 Common Orthopaedic Coding Mistakes and How to Avoid Them

 #5 - Overusing laterality modifiers

-The key takeaways for avoiding these common mistakes are to read and comprehend the CPT code definitions; paying particular attention to the parenthetical notes.
+The key takeaways for avoiding these common mistakes for orthopedic services are to read and comprehend the CPT code definitions!
+Pay particular attention to the parenthetical notes.
 It is helpful to highlight and asterisk in your coding book to draw your eye to those details.
-You can even draw an arrow from the CPT code down to the corresponding parenthetical notes.
+You can even draw an arrow from the specific code down to the corresponding parenthetical notes.

 Read and familiarize yourself with ICD-10 coding guidelines and highlight key areas.
 Be on the lookout for direction of which 7th character to assign based on each category of codes and documentation provided.